JCobbles/engduino-sensors/README.md

 # engduino-sensors
-Measures temperature and light variation and uploads this data to an Azure app
+Measures temperature and light variation and uploads this data to an Azure app.
+Ideally the experiment would run for a full day, but to preview how the experiment would work the data is collected at 1 second intervals.

 * Download repository
 * Flash the Engduino with the `LightTemperatureVariation.ino`